tosiara/poor-mans-paper-keys/README.md

 # Poor man's paper keys

-A way to save your GPG keys on paper.
+A way to save your PGP/GPG keys on paper.

 # Print